Xaeroxe/mc-rpc/readme.md

 ## Version

+This crate is currently built on `Minecraft Server JSON-RPC Version: 2.0.0 (25w44a)`.

+## build.rs

 Just also gonna warn you that the code in `build.rs` for generating the bindings is abysmal dogshit & the worst rust code i've written but if it works it works.
+And before this crate ever gets published or anything it needs HEAVY refactoring because like, dont look at the coooode plsss.